 With the amount of flip-flopping in the media about fitness these days, it’s tough to know what to think about carbs.
 Are carbs good, bad, or somewhere in between?
+Find out what every guy needs to know about the foremost member of the food pyramid and get your diet on track.

 If you’ve spent any time in the gym, or any time trying to get a better body, then you have almost certainly come across LOTS of conflicting advice about carbohydrates.
 With all of the WILDLY different opinions on carbohydrates out there, it’s VERY difficult not to be completely confused: